-No Man's Sky has 3 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 3 accessibility features for Reading in No Man's Sky which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Extensive Complex Reading: Extensive reading required.
 The quantity and complexity of reading is suitable for someone who loves long books and enjoys extended dialogue or narrative descriptions.